 Ett barn som ritar ett hjärta på en grå betongvägg

 • Metaphors and Symbols: A flower can be a nice metaphor for sadness, joy, life and death.
 You can draw a flower or use a fresh flower that is then allowed to dry, and talk about its meaning.

-• The color, shape and feeling of grief: Discuss what grief has for color, form, and material.
+• The color, shape and feeling of grief: Discuss what grief looks like in terms of color, form and material.
 Is it round, angular, soft or rough?
 This can help put difficult feelings into words.

+Ett barn som ritar ett hjärta på en grå betongvägg